-E8.1R The rights of students to tuition, assessment, certification and conferment of an award are subject to students remaining in good standing with the University.

-- E8.2R A student shall be individually responsible for providing the University with such information as it may require for admission, registration and enrolment, including any information specified as being necessary at the point of initial registration for a specific award, for the certification of credit and awards and for any other purpose connected with the University's functions.
+- E8.1R The rights of students to tuition, assessment, certification and conferment of an award are subject to students remaining in good standing with the University. - E8.2R A student shall be individually responsible for providing the University with such information as it may require for admission, registration and enrolment, including any information specified as being necessary at the point of initial registration for a specific award, for the certification of credit and awards and for any other purpose connected with the University's functions.
 Such information shall include full and accurate details of name, permanent and, if different, local address and date of birth.
-Changes of name or address are to be notified to the University without delay, and in any event, before the termination of the student's registration. - E8.3R A student shall be individually responsible for paying fees for his or her award or module(s) as required by the University or for providing satisfactory evidence of sponsorship by a local authority, research council, employer or agency accepted by the University. - E8.4R Students are individually responsible for managing their study and are required to undertake all assessments in the format and at the time specified in module specifications and in information provided by faculties. - E8.5R A student shall be individually responsible for complying with all rules, Academic Regulations and Procedures applying to him or her as determined by the Academic Board, the Board of Governors or the Vice-Chancellor. - E9 ACADEMIC GUIDANCE, TUTORIAL AND LEARNING SUPPORT available to students throughout their studies available at faculty and institutional levels. - E9.1R Faculties are required by Academic Board to make arrangements for, and to monitor the provision of, academic guidance, tutorial and learning support and related services for students.
-The effectiveness of such provision is a key area for scrutiny through the University's internal academic audit of a faculty's quality assurance arrangements. - E9.2R Information on individual staff responsibilities related to programme and award management and student academic and pastoral support shall be conveyed to each student in the faculty's Student Handbook or equivalent document which may be available on-line. - E9.3P The University's Student Services Department is responsible for providing students with a range of specialist services, including student advisory and counselling support, career advice and information, information relating to fees and loans, and provision for students with particular educational needs.
-The Student Services Department manages the University's faculty student adviser scheme.
+Changes of name or address are to be notified to the University without delay, and in any event, before the termination of the student's registration. - E8.3R A student shall be individually responsible for paying fees for his or her award or module(s) as required by the University or for providing satisfactory evidence of sponsorship by a local authority, research council, employer or agency accepted by the University. - E8.4R Students are individually responsible for managing their study and are required to undertake all assessments in the format and at the time specified in module specifications and in information provided by faculties. - E8.5R A student shall be individually responsible for complying with all rules, Academic Regulations and Procedures applying to him or her as determined by the Academic Board, the Board of Governors or the Vice-Chancellor. - E9 ACADEMIC GUIDANCE, TUTORIAL AND LEARNING SUPPORT Definition: the provision of academic and pastoral advice and support available to students throughout their studies available at faculty and institutional levels. - E9.1R Faculties are required by Academic Board to make arrangements for, and to monitor the provision of, academic guidance, tutorial and learning support and related services for students.
+The effectiveness of such provision is a key area for scrutiny through the University's internal academic audit of a faculty's quality assurance arrangements.